-Just like you, we’re excited that spring is finally here.
+Just like you, we’re excited that the spring moving season is finally here.
 But we’ve got an extra special reason to be excited: May is National Moving Month!

 Being one of the top movers in Ottawa, National Moving Month is a big deal for us.
 It’s a chance to be grateful for the hard work our team puts in all year long.